 I pitched and obtained an internship, supporting career coach Cynda Alexander as she began her business and her WordPress blog.
 My role involved building the blog site, developing ideas, creating quality content, finding applicable license-free images, seeking good sources, such as Forbes, to which to hyperlink, and, frequently, using my own photographs.
 In addition to writing blogs on topics, such as, writing resumes, developing an elevator pitch for a job, and having good manners on the job, I sought the additional experience of writing a solid blog series.
-In choosing a four-part series on the subject multiple social media platforms and their application to careers, I challenged myself and furthered my own career.
+I challenged myself by writing a four-part series on the subject multiple social media platforms and their application to careers.

 Mint Tea: Multimedia Journey

 The Mint Tea website is the setting into which the multi-faceted essay "Oasis" is expressed.
 "Oasis" extols the virtue of gardens as an example of a ceremonial essay of praise such as you might write to introduce someone at an event or write about a book newly released.
 This multimedia site adds to the text the sensuality of my own colorful flora portraits, aural wind chimes, and dynamic website design.
 Mint Tea is an example of what to do with a subject for parties potentially less interested in it.

 In fact, it intrigued the editors of Plants & Poetry Journal who took the experience one step further.
 To text and photograph, they added a recording of me reading parts of the "Oasis" text, including it in a digital publication and intending the website's use for social media content.